US: In first-of-its-kind, man with terminal heart disease gets transplant of genetically modified pig heart | International

 - United States

-David Bennett had terminal heart disease, and the pig heart was "the only currently available option," according to the release.
-Bennett was deemed ineligible for a conventional heart transplant or an artificial heart pump after reviews of his medical records, according to CNN.
+David Bennett had terminal heart disease, and the pig heart was "the only currently available option," read the University of Maryland Medical Center release.
+Bennett was deemed ineligible for a conventional heart transplant or an artificial heart pump after reviews of his medical records.
 "It was either die or do this transplant.
 I want to live.
-I know it's a shot in the dark, but it's my last choice," Bennett said before the surgery, according to the University of Maryland Medicine news release.
+I know it's a shot in the dark, but it's my last choice," Bennett said before the surgery, according to the release.

+"This was a breakthrough surgery and brings us one step closer to solving the organ shortage crisis.
+There are simply not enough donor human hearts available to meet the long list of potential recipients," said Bartley P. Griffith, MD, who surgically transplanted the pig heart into the patient.
+Earlier, the US Food and Drug Administration granted emergency authorization for the surgery on December 31.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)